 Req.
 Eval.
 Comment F1 + Ecore is specified using a variant of UML class diagrams, the abstract syntax of which is formalized to a great extent.
 F2 0 The language specification of the UML still includes some ambiguities.
 This is, e.g. the case for the semantics of specialisation/generalisation.
 However, by mapping Ecore to a programming language (Java) which is based on a formal specification (finally through the machine model it runs on), the Ecore models feature a precise semantics.
 Unfortunately, Ecore lacks concepts required to conveniently specify certain features of meta models.
 F3 - The UML is certainly not a language that satisfies the demand for simplicity.
 F4 - This criterion cannot be directly applied to Ecore since there is no explicit meta meta modelling language.
 Instead, Ecore is specified as a UML class diagram.
 Nevertheless, the UML is clearly more complex than Ecore itself.
-U1 0 Ecore is presented through a variant of UML class diagrams.
+U1 O Ecore is presented through a variant of UML class diagrams.
 Hence, its syntax and (ostensible) semantics are easy to understand for those who are familiar with the UML.
-U2 - An appropriate interpretation is jeopardized through the fact that on the one hand, Ecore is repre- sented as a class diagram, on the other hand an instance of Ecore is meant to be interpreted as a meta model.
+U2 - An appropriate interpretation is jeopardized through the fact that on the one hand, Ecore is represented as a class diagram, on the other hand an instance of Ecore is meant to be interpreted as a meta model.
 Hence, Ecore is an overloaded representation: It is located on the type (or class) level and at the same time it shows features of a meta meta model.
 U3 0 Ecore uses the notation of UML class diagrams.
 This is for a good reason, because it is a UML class diagram.
 However, since it should be interpreted as a meta meta model, too, this notation is also confusing.
-Al 0 On the one hand, Ecore is not intended to specify a modelling language.
+A1 O On the one hand, Ecore is not intended to specify a modelling language.
 Instead, it serves to reconstruct a language specification for the purpose of developing a tool using an existing software framework.
 On the other hand, the object model that serves as a language reconstruction can be enhanced through additional specifications or code.
 Hene, Ecore provides a sufficient foundation for specifying tools for enterprise modelling.
 A2 0 Since Ecore should not be regarded as a means to specify modelling languages, there should not be any confusion.
 However, it could be mistaken as such - in interpretation that is fostered by calling it a meta model.
 A3 + Ecore can be supplemented by OCL statements.
 A4 ++ This criterion marks a clear advantage of Ecore: As soon as a language is reconstructed using Ecore, a major step to develop a corresponding editor is accomplished.
 A5 - Ecore does include concepts that allow for such a differentiation.
 However, it could be modified using UML powertypes.
-A6 ++ The Eclipse initiative is a de facto standard for the development of modelling tools.
+A6 0 Ecore is an object model that does not specify the level of abstraction (see A5).
+Instead, its semantics is overloaded by including meta-level and type-level data.
+Since the interpretation of the level of abstraction is - to a large extent - left to the software developer, it is possible to add an interpretation where an Ecore concepts such as "EClass" is instantiated into instances.
+A7 ++ The Eclipse initiative is a de facto standard for the development of modelling tools.